 Mental Health

-If you are concerned about the immediate wellbeing and welfare of either yourself or someone else, find relevant support on our webpage.
+University can be a stressful time, so it's important to take care of your mental health as much as your physical health.
+If you are concerned about the immediate wellbeing and welfare of either yourself or someone else, go to our Urgent Support webpage.

-If you can't find the information you need on this page, get in touch with our Wellbeing and Counselling team.
-They're here to help you make the most of student life by sharing tips for taking care of yourself, teaching you ways of managing your wellbeing and providing information on how to look out for your peers too.
+On this page, you'll find information about mental health and wellbeing support, as well as a feature on men's mental health for Men's Mental Health Awareness Month for November 2025.
+If you can't find the information you need on this page, get in touch with our Wellbeing team.
+They're here to help you make the most of student life by sharing ways to taking care of yourself and your wellbeing and providing information on how to look out for your peers.

 Support for your mental health